Chevereto/v3-docs-deploy/MARKDOWN.md

 ### `sorting.php`

-The `sorting.php` file enables to customize the menu sorting for navbar and sidebar.
+The `sorting.php` file enables to customize the menu sorting for nav and sidebar.

 ```php
 <?php